 National Route 66 & Transportation Museum

 Located on Route 66 in Elk City, the National Route 66 & Transportation Museum encompasses all eight states through which the Mother Road runs.
-Visitors will have the chance to see numerous artifacts and antique cars along with rare historical documents and collections recapture the spirit of Route 66.
+Visitors can see numerous artifacts and antique cars along rare historical documents that capture the spirit of Route 66.
 You won't be able to miss Myrtle, a giant kachina doll standing nearly two stories high at the museum entrance.
-While you're there, take a "drive" along Route 66 in a 1955 pink Cadillac or watch a black and white film at a theater.
-The museum is part of the Old Town Museum Complex, which also includes the Old Town Museum, Farm & Ranch Museum and Blacksmith Museum.
+While you're there, take a "drive" along Route 66 in a 1955 pink Cadillac or watch an old film at a theater.
+The museums part of the Elk City Museum Complex are Old Town Museum, Farm & Ranch Museum and Blacksmith Museum.

-The Old Town Museum is based in a beautiful two-story Victorian house, and guests will find mementos of early day pioneer life, as well as displays in the Stars & Stripes room, Native American Gallery and more.
-Upstairs, the museum is dedicated to cowboy and rodeo memorabilia donated by the world famous Beutler Brothers Rodeo Stock Producers.
-The Farm & Ranch Museum showcases tools of the trade from early farm life in western Oklahoma including tractors, barb wire collections and windmills.
-The Blacksmith Museum shows visitors how blacksmiths transformed iron and steel into useful objects by heating, hammering, bending and cutting.
+The Old Town Museum is based in a beautiful two-story Victorian house, where guests will find mementos of early day pioneer life, displays in the Stars & Stripes room, a Native American Gallery and more.
+Upstairs, the museum is dedicated to cowboy and rodeo memorabilia donated by the Beutler Brothers Rodeo Stock Producers.
+The Farm & Ranch Museum showcases tools of the trade from early farm life in western Oklahoma like tractors, barb wire collections and windmills.
+The Blacksmith Museum details how blacksmiths transformed iron and steel into useful objects by heating, hammering, bending and cutting.
 Displays include weapons, horseshoes and tools.
-The museum is open seasonally from Memorial Day through Labor Day.

 Single Museum Entry: $3